RedionV/RedionV/README.md

 ## Hi there 👋
+-IM new to programming /n

+-IM currently learning python

+-still learning how all of this even work

+-need help in learning all about programming

 <!--
 **RedionV/RedionV** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.